President Has a Big Win at SCOTUS, Left Is Infuriated

-The President had a big win thanks to a Supreme Court ruling today.
+The President had a big win on the so-called ‘Muslim travel ban’ thanks to a Supreme Court ruling today.
 Free speech also won today at SCOTUS.
 It’s a loss for the hard-left who are infuriated.

 Travel Ban Upheld

-In another victory for President Trump, the Supremes have upheld the travel ban, misnamed the ‘Muslim travel ban.’
+In a victory for President Trump, the Supremes have upheld the travel ban, misnamed the ‘Muslim travel ban.’

 It was never a Muslim travel ban and it’s no different from anything other presidents have done.
 The hard-left resistance is suing Trump on every possible issue and using it to demonize him.
 This one was used to claim Trump is an Islamophobe.